wp-plugins/redirect-url-to-post/readme.txt

 http://www.example.com/?redirect_to=latest - **redirects to the latest post**

 http://www.example.com/?redirect_to=random - **redirects to a random post**

+http://www.example.com/?redirect_to=latest&exclude=4,7 - **redirects to the latest post, excluding the posts with the IDs 4 and 7**

 http://www.example.com/?redirect_to=custom&orderby=comment_count&order=DESC - **redirects to the post with the most comments**